 Greenwashing can help bring awareness to the green-movement for people who haven’t joined the club yet.
 It can push people to make better and more constructive decisions when buying a product or service.

-If we all work together, we can try to control the amount of greenwashing companies do, since customers have a great power in pushing the companies towards the right direction.
+If we all work together, we can try to control the amount of greenwashing companies do.
+This is because customers have great power in pushing the companies in the right direction.